openfisca/openfisca-doc/source/simulate/index.md

 - [test cases](./run-simulation.md#test-cases): that utilise small structured data for input,
 - [bulk data](./run-simulation.md#data): in the form of aggregated data, CSV files, etc.

-It's also possible to extend _Simulations_ by defining an axis which is covered in detail in the section [Replication a situation along axes](./replicate-simulation-inputs.md).
+It's also possible to extend _Simulations_ by defining an axis which is covered in detail in the section [Replicating a situation along axes](./replicate-simulation-inputs.md).

 When running Simulations it is also possible to activate the [`trace` feature](./analyse-simulation.md) which provides a way to analyse how the simulation achieved its results.
 Similarly there are options to trouble-shoot [Simulation performance](./profile-simulation.md).